How to Integrate Firebase Auth with Astro: Complete Guide

 Firebase Authentication provides backend services and SDKs for authenticating users in your application.
 It supports email/password, phone numbers, and popular federated identity providers like Google, Facebook, Twitter, and GitHub.
 When integrated with Astro, Firebase Auth enables secure user sessions that work across server-rendered pages and client-side interactions.

-This guide covers a hybrid approach where Firebase handles authentication on the client side, and you verify sessions server-side using Firebase Admin SDK for protected routes and API endpoints.
+This guide covers a split approach where Firebase handles authentication on the client side, and you verify sessions server-side using Firebase Admin SDK for protected routes and API endpoints.
+Astro 6 ships static output by default, so the auth pages and endpoints below opt into on-demand rendering individually with an adapter, which is the pattern Astro now recommends after the standalone output: 'hybrid' mode was removed in Astro 5.

 Prerequisites